Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

-Even after you are released from prison, you will still have to register as a sex offender, and your neighbors and everyone else will be able to view you on the sex offender registry.
+Even after you are released from prison, you will still have to register as a sex offender, and your neighbors and everyone else will be able to view you on the Florida Sex Offender Registry.
 All this comes in addition to the normal restrictions on your life that come from being a convicted felon, for example, a lifetime prohibition on possession of guns anywhere in the United States.

 Some defenses are available to you if you are accused of solicitation of a child.